bartowski1182/koboldcpp-docker/README.md

 # Running the image with docker compose

-A docker-compose.yaml file has been provided, as well as a .env file that I use for setting my model dir and the model name I'd like to load in with
+A docker-compose.yml file has been provided, as well as a .env file that I use for setting my model dir and the model name I'd like to load in with

 Feel free to modify both to fit your needs, for example I use lowvram for bigger models but remove it for smaller ones but if you don't you can remove it

+I've also provided in alternative-compose a docker-compose.yml.for-cpu for the default CPU arguments

 # Pre-built image